klust/LUMI-BE-training-materials/docs/intro-evolving/02_CPE.md

-There is also a GPU-optimized version of LibSci, called [LibSci_ACC](https://cpe.ext.hpe.com/docs/csml/cray_libsci_acc.html), which contains a subset of the rroutines of LibSci.
+There is also a GPU-optimized version of LibSci, called [LibSci_ACC](https://cpe.ext.hpe.com/docs/csml/cray_libsci_acc.html), which contains a subset of the routines of LibSci.
 We or the LUMI USer Support Team don't have much experience with this library though.
 It can be compared with what Intel is doing with oneAPI MKL which also offers GPU versions of some of the traditional MKL routines.